EasterFan/obsidian-nutstore-webdav/README.md

 This is an Obsidian (https://obsidian.md) plugin for managing local images by storing them on WebDAV server, and previewing them via links (`![]()`):

-- Upload, download, and delete images in notes.
-- Batch upload or download images from the entire vault (to/from the WebDAV server).

 ![sample](./assets/sample.gif)

 ## Features